Pratt KS Electrical Service

 Safety Devices

-GFCI and AFCI protection should match the area, circuit, and code-sensitive use.
+GFCI and AFCI protection should match the room, circuit type, equipment, and code-sensitive use.

 Storm Repairs

-Wind and lightning can expose weak connections, damaged fixtures, and grounding problems.
+Wind, lightning, and weather exposure can reveal weak connections, damaged exterior fixtures, and grounding concerns.

 Service Process